Government of the Han dynasty: Colonel Director of Retainers

 The Colonel Director of Retainers (Sili xiaowei 司隸校尉), also known as Colonel of Censure and Colonel Director of Convict-Laborers, was originally called the Director of Retainers (Sili 司隸).
 His task was to supervise 1,200 convicts in their construction of roads and canals.
 In 91 BC, an unsuccessful five-day rebellion in Chang'an was instigated by Crown Prince Liu Ju (d.
 91 BC) and his mother Empress Wei Zifu (d.
 91 BC), who had been accused of witchcraft and black magic.
-For this event, Emperor Wu prefixed "colonel" to the Director of Retainers' title in 89 BC, promoting him to the salary-rank 2,000-dan, and granted him the Staff of Authority, allowing him to arrest and punish those allegedly practicing witchcraft.
+For this event, Emperor Wu prefixed "colonel" to the title of the Director of Retainers in 89 BC, promoting him to the salary-rank 2,000-dan, and granted him the Staff of Authority, allowing him to arrest and punish those allegedly practicing witchcraft.

 Following the crisis, the Colonel Director of Retainers retained his privileged possession of the Staff of Authority and was granted the same investigative and censorial powers as the Chancellor and Imperial Counselor over officialdom.
 He routinely inspected the conduct of officials in the capital region and seven nearby commanderies.
 His investigative powers matched those of a provincial Inspector, although his Staff of Authority made him more powerful than the latter.
 The Colonel Director of Retainers was a personal servant of the emperor, answering only to him, allowing the emperor to greatly enhance his control over the bureaucracy.
 However, the Staff of Authority was removed from the Colonel in 45 BC, limiting his powers to inspection, investigation, and impeachment and he was distinguished from a provincial Inspector only by a higher salary-rank.
 The office of Colonel Director of Retainers was abolished in 9 BC, and reinstated once more as the Director of Retainers in 7 BC.
 He was now a subordinate of the new Excellency of Works and supervised convicts in public works projects, like his early Western Han counterpart.
-In Eastern Han, the Colonel Director of Retainers was reappointed without the Staff of Authority, with powers to inspect the capital region, but his salary-rank was reduced from 2000–dan to Equivalent to 2000–dan.
+In Eastern Han, the Colonel Director of Retainers was reappointed without the Staff of Authority, with powers to inspect the capital region, but his salary-rank was reduced from 2,000–dan to Equivalent to 2,000–dan.